cl8n/vscode-osu-wiki-markdown-preview/README.md

 ## Known issues

 - VSCode's "code line" style can block inputs to floating content, like infoboxes
+- VSCode's "code line" style causes ordered lists to lose their counter and shift left on hover

 ## Building the extension